Compound and Parallel Modes of Tropical Convolutional Neural Networks: Method

 \section{Method}

-In this section, we first introduce the concept of tropical algebra briefly, and then we extend the tropical convolutional neural network proposed by Fan et al~\cite{fan2021alternative}. from two-dimensional to one-dimensional and three-dimensional, respectively.
-Next, we introduce the mathematical expression of compound tropical convolution operations, then, we introduce the implementation of compound tropical convolutional layers in different dimensions, and finally, we extend compound tropical convolution to parallel tropical convolution.
+In this section, we first briefly review tropical algebra and tropical convolution, and then extend the tropical convolutional neural network (TCNN) proposed by Fan et al.~\citep{fan2021alternative} from the two-dimensional setting to one-dimensional and three-dimensional cases.
+Next, we introduce the mathematical formulation of compound tropical convolution, describe the implementation of compound tropical convolutional layers in different dimensions, and finally extend compound tropical convolution to parallel tropical convolution.